krrm1/qb-spawnselector/README.md

 : https://discord.gg/SWHHr88xa4

-- how to install it (this not a full qb-spawn Just a custom spawn selector)
+(this not a full qb-spawn Just a custom spawn selector)

+- how to installit

 - go to qb-apartments client/main.lua